Decolonizing The Worship Movement

 Worship is trans-cultural as Jesus transcends our cultures.
 (A heads up, as will be explained in the paragraphs ahead, “trans-cultural” does not mean “western” or “Anglo”.)

 Worship is counter-cultural as Jesus challenges our cultures.
-One such example is described in the attached article on the priesthood of believers.
+(See the blog on the priesthood of believers.)

 Sadly, the current trend is for worship songs to be exported from Anglo cultures to rest of world.
 Globalization has infiltrated the church, and wherever you go in the world you are mostly going to hear adaptations of Anglo songs.